 Born 1979, literary critic, dramatist, columnist and member of the Krytyka Polityczna team.
 Author of “Zwrot polityczny” (“The Political Turn”, 2009), co-editor of “Jerzy Grotowski’s Collected Texts” (2012).
 Worked on theatre performances directed by Wojtek Klemm and Agnieszka Olsten, theatrical and social activities conducted by Bartosz Szydłowski and artistic urban interventions curated by Lola Arias and Stefan Kaegi.
 Collaborated with the Workcenter of Jerzy Grotowski and Thomas Richards (Pontedera, Italy).
 He was a member of the 7th Berlin Biennale (2012) team organized under the curatorial leadership of Artur Żmijewski and co-curated (in association with Jaśmina Wójcik and Izabela Jasińska) thecycle of socio-artistic initiatives “Zakłady.
 Ursus 2014” (“Factory.
 Ursus 2014”) in Ursus – the former largest industrial area of Warsaw.

-Marcin Chałupka – Project Coordinator, Drug Policy Program Coordinator;
+Marcin Chałupka – Project Coordinator, Drug Policy Program Coordinator, Network of Experts and Activists Coordinator;

 Born 1984, graduate of Philosophy and Journalism and Social Communication at the University of Gdansk.
 Since November 2009, he has worked for the Stanislaw Brzozowski Association, until October 2012 as coordinator in the cultural center in Tricity (coordination of cultural and social projects, PR management, event organizer, editor of cultural centre’s website and social media channels), since March 2013 in the headquarters of the Association in Warsaw as project coordinator (especially responsible for the coordination of the drug policy program run by the Association and other social campaigns).
 Editor of the narkopolityka.pl website, author of articles dedicated to drug policy reform.
 Since 2016 responsible for the coordination of the network of Krytyka Polityczna Clubs.